-Consultation exercises were publicised and enabled via the website, as well as through more traditional routes such as surveys and focus groups.
+Consultation exercises were publiclised and enabled via the website, as well as through more traditional routes such as surveys and focus groups.

-A fortnightly e-newsletter aimed at local residents was set up in October 2015 and now goes out to over 69,000 people.
-This carries some consultation exercises, as well as other council and partner news.
+The Council also publishes a fortnightly newsletter aimed at local residents and which goes out to over 69,000 people.
+This carries details of consultation exercises, job vacancies as well as other council and partner news.